trento-project/web/api-reference.md

 - [Trento.Databases.Event.Upcaster.UpcastDatabaseId](Trento.Databases.Event.Upcaster.UpcastDatabaseId.md): Adds the required upcast function to upcast from legacy events where sap_system_id was still used.

+- [Trento.Databases.Events.DatabaseDataMarkedInSync](Trento.Databases.Events.DatabaseDataMarkedInSync.md): This event is emitted when a database data is marked as in sync.

+- [Trento.Databases.Events.DatabaseDataMarkedStale](Trento.Databases.Events.DatabaseDataMarkedStale.md): This event is emitted when a database data is marked as stale.

 - [Trento.Databases.Events.DatabaseDeregistered](Trento.Databases.Events.DatabaseDeregistered.md): This event is emitted once all database instances belonging to a HANA database have been deregistered (decommissioned).

 - [Trento.Databases.Events.DatabaseHealthChanged](Trento.Databases.Events.DatabaseHealthChanged.md): This event is emitted when a database health has changed.